 You will have the opportunity to learn extended skills including cannulation, venepuncture and recording ECGs.
 Good communication is essential and you will be expected to work as part of a multidisciplinary team.
 Maintaining accurate documentation is another vital part of the role.

-Most clinical areas follow a shift pattern, generally 12.5 hours long. you will need to be flexible and able to work nights, weekends and bank holidays.
-Part-time work is also available.
-If you are studying or need to have flexible working to suit your comments you can join us via the nurse bank through our the temporary staffing office.
+Most clinical areas follow a shift pattern, generally 12.5 hours long.
+You will need to be flexible and be able to work nights, weekends and bank holidays.
+Part-time work is also available, minimum hours per week is usually 23.
+If you are studying or need to have flexible working to suit you can join us via the nurse bank through our temporary staffing office.
 You will still have the same training and opportunities as regular staff but can choose the shifts you want to work (we will do our best to accommodate all requests).

 You will need a good standard of numeracy and literacy, as well as basic computer skills.
 Previous experience in care is desirable but not essential as full training will be provided.